Secure hash functions in Java (ctd)

 in the name of the algorithm we want to use, and the security architecture finds

 a suitable provider that can fulfil that request.
-In practice, Sun's JDK
+In practice, there are a handful

 If you're just looking for the answer to the question which hash function